novocaine/sourcemapped-stacktrace/README.md

 ## Setup

+Include the cut-down lib/source-map.js (the [Mozilla source-map library](https://github.com/mozilla/source-map/) into your page.

 Include sourcemapped-stacktrace into your page using either an AMD module loader or a plain old script include.
 As an AMD module it exposes the method 'mapStackTrace'.
 If an AMD loader is not found this function will be set on